 About a body corporate or an enterprise conducted by the State, means the person who is responsible for the overall management and control of the business of such body corporate or enterprise.

 Anything which may cause injury or damage to persons or property.

-Any standard, irrespective of whether or not it has the force of law, which, if applied for the purposes of this Act, will in the opinion of the Minister promote the attainment of an object of this Act.
+Any standard, irrespective of whether or not it has the force of law, which, if applied for this Act, will in the opinion of the Minister promote the attainment of an object of this Act.